adammmmm/hitless-key-rollover/README.md

 # Hitless Key Rollover

-This is one of my first forays into programming, so there are most likely loads of "wrong" ways of doing what I'm doing.
+This is my first foray into programming, so there are most likely loads of "wrong" ways of doing what I'm doing.
+The code has only been used with lab gear so I wouldn't recommend anyone to use it for production purposes without first looking at it, fixing every beginner mistake I've done.
+And after that, extensive testing.

 I got the idea when I was tasked with comparing MACsec options on Juniper/Cisco routers where Juniper's implementation of MKA (MACsec Key Agreement) don't support time-based SAK rekeys.
 On low bandwidths that's fine because it'll just rekey when 4 billion packets have been secured.
 On higher bandwidths you're forced to use XPN (eXtended Packet Numbering) though, which in practice means no SAK rekeying unless the CKN/CAK are changed.
 This could be an issue in some environments where you want regular rekeys.
 So, you're recommended to keep the CKN/CAK rekeys short through hitless key rollover which in turn will rekey the SAK.
 But since no one want to manually send out new keys every other day I created this script.